openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     todo: complete lambda and function type checks
     todo: there are still stability issues can cause compile time segmentation faults, incorrect bytecode generated

-A *lambda expression* is a short block of code that takes in parameters, and can return a value.
-Lambda expressions are generally similar to functions but do not need names.
-Lambda expressions can be implemented immediately within expressions.
+A '*lambda expression*' is a short block of code that takes in parameters and can return a value. *Lambda expressions* are generally similar to functions, but do not need names. *Lambda expressions* can be implemented immediately within expressions.

 .. code-block:: abnf